GoogleCloudPlatform/podcast/README.md

 `make deploy` - This will not make the version default.
 Useful if you just want to test/share a version live.

 `make deploy-default` - This will replace the default version (but the old version is kept, in case)

+#### Within /go

+Make targets that can be run within the `go` directory which is for dynamic modules, such as the module that tracks episode downloads

 ## Development (Docker Image)